ZigzagAwaka/SelfSortingStorage/zigzag.SelfSortingStorage/README.md

 ##

 ### Compatibility notes
+- **GeneralImprovements**
-- [GeneralImprovements](https://thunderstore.io/c/lethal-company/p/ShaosilGaming/GeneralImprovements/) is a required dependency because I'm rotating items based on it's `FixItems` configs.
-This may change in the future to improve compatibility with other mods.
+    - [GeneralImprovements](https://thunderstore.io/c/lethal-company/p/ShaosilGaming/GeneralImprovements/) is a required dependency because I'm rotating items based on the `FixItemsLoadingSameRotation` + `FixItemsFallingThrough` configs.
+This is needed for items to face the correct direction when stored.
-- Mods that change item resting position and rotation such as [Matty_Fixes](https://thunderstore.io/c/lethal-company/p/mattymatty/Matty_Fixes/) could be a problem.
-Try disabling some of these mods items rotations configs if you have issues.
+    - `ShipPlaceablesCollide` config in GeneralImprovements NEEDS to be activated (at least from my personnal observations).
+- **Matty_Fixes**
+    - If you have [Matty_Fixes](https://thunderstore.io/c/lethal-company/p/mattymatty/Matty_Fixes/) installed, you need to disable either `FixItemsFallingThrough` in GeneralImprovements OR disable `OutOfBounds.Enabled` in Matty_Fixes, because these mods do the same thing.
+    - For people that don't want or need GeneralImprovements, it is considered as a soft dependency in the code so you can remove it safely.
+But if you remove it then you'll need to install Matty_Fixes instead.
+- **CruiserImproved and custom ships**
+    - If you have a custom ship mod AND [CruiserImproved](https://thunderstore.io/c/lethal-company/p/DiggC/CruiserImproved/) installed, reloading a save when the SSS is already unlocked will break it until a complete reset.
+Please wait for this mod to be updated to support custom ships.

 ##